 Season’s Greetings to you and your loved ones.

-This year we have worked on major transport projects, master planning, commercial developments, parks and gardens, heritage studies, thematic histories, education facilities, museums, cemeteries, galleries, and places of significance to Aboriginal people across Sydney, Canberra and Melbourne and beyond.
+The breadth and depth of our services continues to grow, and this year, we have worked on several local heritage studies, commercial developments, parks and gardens, education facilities, museums, cemeteries, and places of significance to Aboriginal people across Sydney, Canberra and Melbourne and beyond.
+Our Context colleagues celebrated the World Heritage listing of the Budj Bim cultural landscape, following decades of research and close collaboration with the Gunditjmara.

 It has been a professionally fulfilling year and we would like to take this opportunity to sincerely thank our wonderful clients, collaborators, supporters and friends.
-GML’s offices will close on 21 December 2018 and reopen on 9 January 2019, refreshed and ready to shape the future of heritage with you.
+GML’s offices will close on 20 December 2019 while our talented, hard-working people take a well-earned rest.
+We will reopen on 6 January 2020, refreshed and ready to shape the future of heritage with you.